Twinning Partnership Program to Strengthen Primary Health Care (PHC) in Ethiopia

 AIHA’s Focus Areas

-AIHA has been rolling out and scaling up the capacity of the selected core trainers and strengthening the identified six PHC hubs, empowering them to can carry on the trainings in the future.
+AIHA supported rolling out and scaling up the capacity of the selected core trainers and strengthening the identified six PHC hubs, empowering them to can carry on the trainings in the future.
+Specifically, and consistent with the IPHC-E’s strategic plan, AIHA’s role focused on:

-- Reviewing and strengthening PHC strategy and training curricula with emphasis on “soft skills” and adult learning methodology, strengthening training programs for Ethiopian PHC providers by enhancing skills and competencies of a multi-disciplinary team of trainers, increasing the number of PHC professional trainers, and supporting technical assistance and training for IPHC-E staff on pedagogy.
+• Reviewing and strengthening PHC strategy and training curricula with emphasis on “soft skills” and adult learning methodology, strengthening training programs for Ethiopian PHC providers by enhancing skills and competencies of a multi-disciplinary team of trainers, increasing the number of PHC professional trainers, and supporting technical assistance and training for IPHC-E staff on pedagogy.

-- Using the established partnerships, adaptation, and dissemination of best international practices and approaches in strengthening the core multi-disciplinary group of master trainers on a national and regional level.
+• Using the established partnerships, adaptation, and dissemination of best international practices and approaches in strengthening the core multi-disciplinary group of master trainers on a national and regional level.

-- Strengthening IPHC’s functionality at the national level – by establishing six PHC hubs hosted at RHBs, universities, or regional hospitals to support and replicate the PHC training in the selected regions.
+• Strengthening IPHC’s functionality at the national level – by establishing six PHC hubs hosted at RHBs, universities, or regional hospitals to support and replicate the PHC training in the selected regions.
 These groups of professionals have been instrumental in linking the institutions with the regions.

-- Providing technical assistance for developing and accreditation IPHC as a WHO Collaborating Center in PHC.
+• Providing technical assistance for developing and accreditation IPHC as a WHO Collaborating Center in PHC.

-While the highest priority of this project is to strengthen the capacity of the Institute and its six PHC hubs to provide services in support of quality PHC, our core mission is to develop faculty and institutionalize training capacity in a manner that is ultimately sustainable.
+Applying AIHA’s twinning partnership model to these workstreams created a dynamic, comprehensive, and integrated capacity-building effort that strengthened IPHC-E to provide continuous education, training, and sustainable information resources.
+While the highest priority of this project was to strengthen the capacity of the Institute and its six PHC hubs to provide services in support of quality PHC, our core mission was to develop faculty and institutionalize training capacity in a manner that is ultimately sustainable.

 Project Accomplishments